rtasson/ansible-burner-laptop/README.md

 # ansible-burner-laptop
-Configures my burner laptop from a scratch Debian box.
+Configures a burner laptop from a base Debian box.
 This typically happens before or during a security convention (DEFCON, CCC, etc.) and imagines all networks being hostile.

-It first install tor, and configures Debian to fetch all packages from their hidden service.
-It then upgrades the laptop to Debian Testing, and configures ufw, a firewall, to deny all incoming connections.
-Then it installs a bunch of useful packages for security conventions, including forensics tools, build utilities, and random utils (solarized tmux, curl, etc.)
+It does a couple of things:
+* installs Tor and sets the default apt repositories to point to Debian's hidden service
+* upgrades Debian to Testing
+* some basic hardening, including installing UFW, uninstalling noisy networking packages & installs apparmor
+* installs a bunch of utilities - wireguard, build utils, forensics utils, solarized tmux

 ## Usage
 Clone this repo, then run: